 We all want two things from our heating system during the Winter months– comfort and affordability.
 Some folks don’t know how to make the two work together, and those people are left paying big utility bills for 4-5 months in a row.
 We don’t want you to be one of those people.

-What Is the Ideal Temperature?
+What Is the Ideal Temperature to Set My Thermostat?

 Day: Common sense would tell you to raise the temperature on your thermostat if you want warmer temperatures, but this is not necessarily true.
 The higher you raise the thermostat, the greater the discrepancy is between your indoor temperature and the outdoor air.
 This leads to a lot of heat loss through cracks, crevices and small escape routes in your home.
 The Energy Star recommended daytime temperature is between 68°F and 72°F.